 Nepal has been home to adventure freaks and travel enthusiasts from all around the world.
-But, is the snow-capped peaks and myths of Nepal all about thrill and challenge?
+But, are the snow-capped peaks and myths of Nepal all about thrill and challenge?
 What about an easy and calm family holiday in Nepal?
-Can we trek in Nepal with family for a fun vacation?
+Can we trek to Nepal with family for a fun vacation?

-- Leisure and adventurous exploration to Nepal with a safe environment at an extremely affordable price (Nepal’s among the cheapest destination to visit)
+- Leisure and adventurous exploration of Nepal with a safe environment at an extremely affordable price (Nepal’s among the cheapest destination to visit)

 - Witness the beauty of the cascading waterfall, panoramic mountains, perennial rivers, pristine lakes, and adventurous caves; all within a small area

 - Live with the incredible hospitable Nepalese people during your stay in the teahouses or Eco-Village

 - The short treks around Kathmandu and Pokhara for a wholesome experience of cultural insight and natural delight without hurting your shanks